repowerednl/marloes/docs/adr/0005-solar-profiles.md

 ## Context

-The solar profiles in `data/profiles` should be explained/justified.
+The profiles in `data/profiles` should be explained/justified.

 ## Decision

-The change that we're proposing or have agreed to implement.
+The solar and wind profiles and their forecasts were provided by Repowered.

 ## Consequences